The Hilbert symbol in the Hodge standard conjecture: CM-quadratic forms over -adic fields

 \section{CM-quadratic forms over $p$-adic fields}

 From now on (except for Section \ref{sect:proof_MT}) let $F$ be a finite extension of $\Qp$.
-We assume that $F$ is endowed with a non-trivial involution $*\colon F\rightarrow F$, $\alpha\mapsto \alpha^*$.
+We assume that $F$ is endowed with a non trivial involution $*\colon F\rightarrow F$, $\alpha\mapsto \alpha^*$.
 We collect here some basic results on some quadratic forms endowed with an action of $F$ which we call CM (Definition \ref{def CM quad form}).